-The layout of this Annual Report reflects these priorities, as well as the need to focus on the designated groups defined in the Act - women, people with a disability, people of a non-English speaking background and Indigenous Australians.
+To ensure that its diversity and inclusion practices remain appropriate, the Bank annually reviews its workforce diversity profile, the take-up of its existing policies and programs, the implementation of the initiatives outlined in the Diversity Plan, as well as any relevant external developments.
+This Annual Report provides a summary of that review.
+The layout of the Report reflects the diversity-related priorities the Bank has identified, as well as the need to focus on the designated groups defined in the Act - women, people with a disability, people of a non-English speaking background and Indigenous Australians.